 Kim is licensed in mental health and addiction counseling.
 Her education is in business, counseling, and health administration.

-What is Serotonin Syndrome/Toxicity?
+What Is Serotonin Syndrome/Toxicity?

-Case Studies: Mack, Reena and Mr JW
+Case Studies: Mack, Reena and Mr. JW

 Mack, age 29, was confused and saying things that didn’t make sense.
 He went to the Emergency Room.
-Test results all came back normal and he was sent home.
+Test results all came back normal, and he was sent home.
 The next day he was found collapsed face down on the pavement outside his apartment.
-He was taken to the Emergency Room and admitted to the Intensive Care Unit (ICU) with a 109-degrees temperature.
+He was taken to the Emergency Room and admitted to the Intensive Care Unit (ICU) with a 109-degree temperature.
 It was unlikely that he would survive.

 Reena, age 63, was confused and alone.
-She called a friend and confided that she was seeing people in her living room that she had known in the past, and that people were crawling on her walls.
+She called a friend and confided that she was seeing people in her living room that she had known in the past and that people were crawling on her walls.
 She wasn’t sure when she last ate or took her medications.
 She was bedridden and awaiting hip surgery.
 She was taken to the Emergency Room and admitted to the hospital.

 Surprisingly, Mack did survive.
 He was treated for serotonin syndrome and double pneumonia.
 Most of his medications were discontinued.
 Reena was discharged and reports, “They took me off all those antidepressants.”
 Both showed signs of serotonin syndrome.